ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_2.rst

 Right-click **examine** the *ODB Database* icon *AMSUA.odb* to see a list of the variables in the data.
 The **Data** tab provides access to the actual data itself.
 ODB data can be filtered using ODB/SQL queries.
-The supplied *ODB Filter* icon contains an ODB/SQL query to retrieve certain columns of data.
+The supplied :ref:`ODB Filter <odb_filter_icon>` icon contains an ODB/SQL query to retrieve certain columns of data.
 Edit it - note that this pre-prepared icon is using the *AMSUA.odb* icon as its data input.
 Look at the **ODB Query** field to get an idea of what data will be filtered.
 Now close the editor and **examine** the icon to see the filtered subset of data it has produced.
-The *ODB Visualiser* icon *tb_plot* tells Metview which columns of data to use for the visualisation; visualise it and apply the symb_colours icon to obtain a nice plot.
+The :ref:`ODB Visualiser <odb_visualiser_icon>` icon *tb_plot* tells Metview which columns of data to use for the visualisation; visualise it and apply the symb_colours icon to obtain a nice plot.

 There is a dedicated tutorial for handling ODB data in Metview on the :ref:`Tutorials <tutorials>` page.